-For example, the institution may identify that the customer profile and investments of a significant subsidiary need to be taken into account in group-level concentration and dependency assumptions.
+For example, the institution may identify that the customer profile and investments of a significant subsidiary need to be taken into account in group level concentration and dependency assumptions.
 Furthermore, the institution may identify that the legal risks of the subsidiary add to the operational risk profile of the institution.
-As a result, the institution may conclude that, through reputational and step-in risks and increased concentration, the underlying risks of the subsidiary significantly exceed its accounting value.
+As a result, the institution may conclude that, through reputational and step-in risks and increased concentration, the underlying risks of the subsidiary significantly exceed the risk associated with the accounting value.

-Risk identification in the case of outsourcing
+Example 4.4: Risk identification in the case of outsourcing